Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Bayesian Frameworks

 \subsection{Multifidelity Bayesian Optimization}

-The Bayesian framework demands for the evaluation of several observations of the objective function -- potentially in the order of tens of thousands for high-dimensional design optimization problems in engineering -- to identify optimal solutions, leading to unfeasible computational cost for large-scale optimization problems where the evaluation of the objective function requires time-consuming lab experiments or expensive computer-based models.
+The evaluation of black-box functions in engineering and science frequently requires time-consuming lab experiments or expensive computer-based models, which would dramatically increase the computational burden for the optimization procedure.
+This is the case of large-scale design optimization problems, where the evaluation of the objective function for enough samples can not be afforded in practice.
 In many real-world applications, the objective function can be computed using multiple representations at different levels of fidelity $\{\ObjFun^{(1)},...,\ObjFun^{(\MaxLevFid)}\}$, where the lower the level of fidelity the less accurate but also less time-consuming the evaluation procedure.
-Multifidelity methods have emerged as powerful strategies to enable a flexible trade-off between the computational cost for optimization and the accuracy of the solution, leveraging low-fidelity data to massively query the input space and using a reduced number of high-fidelity observations to refine the belief about the objective function toward the optimum \cite{ForresterAl2007, PeherstorferAl2018, BeranAl2020}.
-Accordingly, Multifidelity Bayesian Optimization (MFBO) learns a multifidelity surrogate model providing a stochastic approximation of the objective function for each level of fidelity, and defines an adaptive sampling scheme through a multifidelity acquisition function that permits to query the objective selecting the most promising sample location and the associated level of fidelity to be invoked.
+Multifidelity methods recognize that different representative levels of fidelity and associated costs can be used to accelerate the optimization process, and enable a flexible trade-off between computational cost and accuracy of the solution.
+In particular, multifidelity optimization leverages low-fidelity data to massively query the domain, and uses a reduced number of high-fidelity observations to refine the belief about the objective function toward the optimum \cite{ForresterAl2007, PeherstorferAl2018, BeranAl2020}.